 - Alessandro Mariani, aged 22, who settled in America from Ancarano, Italy, in 1907

-- Agostino Mariani, aged 24, who emigrated to the United States from Ponte Buggionese, Italy, in 1909
+- Agostino Mariani, aged 24, who immigrated to the United States from Ponte Buggionese, Italy, in 1909

-- Achille Mariani, aged 24, who emigrated to America from Veroli, Roma, in 1909
+- Achille Mariani, aged 24, who immigrated to America from Veroli, Roma, in 1909

-- Alessandro Mariani, aged 38, who emigrated to the United States from Costacciaro, Italy, in 1909
+- Alessandro Mariani, aged 38, who immigrated to the United States from Costacciaro, Italy, in 1909

 - Alepandrol Mariani, aged 17, who landed in America from Paliani, Italy, in 1909